13 Stunning Photos and Facts About Orangutans

 Mommy and me

 Female orangutans give birth to one, occasionally two, babies at a time, and often have older babies still in their care; NPRC reports they can be instrumental in socializing younger siblings.
 For the first two months of a baby’s life, mother and offspring “never break contact;” in fact, juveniles may not begin to take exploratory trips away from their mothers until they are five years old.
-Other animals have tight and adorable, bonds with their moms, too.

 The tightest bond